mathemacode/job-searching/README.md

 main attraction was [this single repository with my senior research capstone](https://github.com/mathemacode/FosterCare_Project).
 Here
 I took a complex, real-world problem from a real company and did my best to use relevant tools and technology to get results and made visualizations to share the results.
 This is not a perfect portfolio example - but something to consider as you build yours.
 Organization, cleanliness, and clarity are imperative.
-Very few recruiters will spend 15 minutes trying to unzip a bunch of coursework `daniel-hw5-edited.c` files, compile them, and then run them for you.
+Very few recruiters, if any, will spend 15 minutes trying to unzip a bunch of coursework `daniel-hw5-edited.c` files, compile them, and then run them for you.

 **YOU ARE RESPONSIBLE** in making sure